 Domestic Transcript Assessment – $100 CDN

 Applicants submitting domestic education (gained within Canada) must have their official documents mailed to the CPA Western School of Business (CPAWSB) directly from the post-secondary institution(s) in a sealed envelope.
 Opened documents or unofficial copies will not be accepted.
 Exemptions are granted based on equivalencies that have been established with the various Canadian post-secondary institutions.
-For a list of course maps from post-secondary institutions in Manitoba, click here.
+View transfer credit guides for major post-secondary institutions in Manitoba here.

 International Transcript Assessment – $100 CDN